nizD/Wayback-Machine/Course Preparation/Topics (Phase 2).md

 * Insertion in BST
 * Intuition about Balanced BST and STL implementations (No code)

+# Dynamic Programming
+* Some more intuition about the working of DP techniques
+* Detailed discussion on some classical problems
+* A shortcut for DP --- Top Down DP Approach (Using Memoization)

 # Union Find
 * Union by Rank technique (For **O(1)** queries)